KseniaSkirpichnikova/ceudsd/seminar/SQL3/README.md

 ## RIGHT JOIN

 Rarely used.
-It is a mirror of left join
+It is a mirror of left join.
+Prevoius exercise with right join:

-The result of Exercise 5 with right join

 ```
 SELECT country_name, region, gdp_percapita